schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 The **Inquisitor Morosow** declared, that the obviously unsanctioned Psyker (scum) **Cassidy** has to be executed.
 Lord Vulpes, seeing the value in the asset Cassidy, was arguing for his survival.

+You see, the Inquisitor has nearly complete authority in the Imperium.
+But, this was Rogue Trader territory.
+And the Rogue Traders *Warrant of Trade* granted the additional, nearly exclusive rights, to expand the Empire in the Name of the God Emperor.
+The 'Debate' grow heated and almost escalated, when Lord Vulpes turned to his Logbook memorator and announced:

+> Please not in the Log, the Inquisitor did not Survive the journey.

+Tension on the Bridge was... troubling, when the Astartes himself took the side of the Psyker, mentioning how his appearance has saved the group in the Ambush.
+In the end, it looked like the Inquisitor changed his mind.
+But his plans and ambitions stayed hidden.
+So the situation was deescalated.

+## Conclusion

+So the Golden Goose is traveling back to Cheribdion Alpha, while the warp closes again behind them.
+The characters will go their ways and we will see how they develop until they are gathered again when the warp reopens some years from now.
+The Characters wil change, some more than the others.

+For example the Sister Hospitaller will leave her Order behind and join the Order Militant.
+In the end, all characters will now spend ther remaining points, and ascend (if needed) so that when wee met again, all will have full grown **Tier 3** Characters.

+We are two sessions in now.
+Various (now) NPC's have deep background and connections to the other characters in the campaign.
+And when we meet again, the group already have a dynamic and a small net of trust and conflict.
+An excellent mixture.